lvlivingston/Apres-TreeSki/readme.md

 ###### How to win
 You've won when your skier makes it to the bottom of the ski slope and onto the train in under one minute.
-If you hit three trees on the way down, you lose!
+If you hit three trees on the way down or don't reach the train, you lose.

 [Click Here to Play the Game Now](https://lvlivingston.github.io/p1-project/)